frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Python, which I used as pseudocode, is a versatile and simple language.
 However, it is still not the most suitable language for high-performance use or programming competitions.
 Therefore, we will move to C++ 20 and, eventually, use data structures compatible with C 17, even in the C++ 20 environment.
 Speaking of the environment, from this point on, I will be using Visual Studio Community edition to run and evaluate all the code.
 To maintain consistency in our text so far, I will convert the same functions we wrote in Python to C++ and assess the results.

 ### Code 1: `std::vectors`

+Let's begin with a straightforward, intuitive implementation in C++20, following the flow and data structures of the Python functions provided earlier.

 ```Cpp
 #include <iostream>